gongx030/ensemblemerge/README.md

 ## Preprocessing

-`Preprocessing` step performs cell and gene filtering and the integrity check of the dta
+* cell and gene filtering
+* Check the integrity of the input data
+* No batch related operations

 | Class | Method | Ref. |
 | --- | --- | --- |